 Fire alarm call points will be tested weekly in rotation.
-This test will occur on Friday afternoons at 5pm.
+This test will occur on Friday at 4.30pm.

-Any defects on the system will be reported immediately to the alarm contractor / electrical engineer ACTIVE SECURITY

-A fire alarm maintenance contract is in place with ACTIVE SECURITY and the system checked and tested annually by them.
+Any defects on the system will be reported immediately to the alarm contractor / electrical engineer at Fireguard services 01582469000 (Upper site) and Active Security (Lower site).
+A fire alarm maintenance contract is in place with FIREGUARD SERVICES (Upper site) and Active Security (Lower site) and the system tested 6 monthly by them.